Fix flaky tests Beta

 Contribute Go to Code

-Chunk by CircleCI is currently in private beta.
-If you would like to join the private beta, sign up here for the waiting list.
-There are no extra costs during beta, Chunk uses CircleCI credits and your AI model provider token.
-Chunk tasks will be a paid feature after the beta.
+Chunk by CircleCI is currently in beta.
+There are no extra costs during beta, Chunk uses CircleCI credits and your AI model provider tokens.
+Chunk tasks will be a paid feature when generally available.

 Use Chunk by CircleCI to automatically identify and present resolutions to flaky tests in your CI/CD pipelines.